-Cracker Lake in the Many Glacier component of Glacier national Park, Montana, USA, makes a powerful visual impact but patience is a virtue.
+Cracker Lake in the Many Glacier component of Glacier national Park, Montana, USA, makes a powerful visual impact after proving patience is a virtue.

 This hike will be 13 miles (21 KM) return plus an impromptu exploratory allowance and about 1,600 ft.
 (488 M) of gross elevation to deliver us to Cracker Lake and the long-abandoned Cracker Lake Mine.

 The front end of the trail is justifiably designated as a heavy-traffic horse trail.
 For the first 2 miles (3.2 KM) the hike proceeds on muddy trail amid the overwhelming aroma of fresh horse manure which renders the sweet smell of the forest barely detectable.

 Cracker Flats is the west end lake bottom of 6 mile long (9.6 KM) Lake Sherburne, created by the construction of a dam in 1919.
 In the spring and early summer runoff, Cracker Flats is flooded when the lake is full.